How Geocaching Works

 3) Your own hides do NOT count – although I do feel that you learned enough about that classification simply by building the EarthCache, the geocaching rules do not allow hides to be a substitute for finds.

-4) There are two very rare EarthCache types - Soils and Geologic Time - if you find one of those, you can use them as a substitute for any of the other types that you haven't found.
+4) There are two very rare EarthCache types - Impact Feature and Geologic Time - if you find one of those, you can use them as a substitute for any of the other types that you haven't found.
+Each rare type is useable once as a wild.

-5) Create a Bookmark List with your 20 submissions and the EarthCache classification, State, and find date in each Comments section.
+5) Create a Bookmark List with your 20 submissions and the EarthCache classification, State, and find date in each Comments section, or you can also post the output from the Challenge checker in your log.

 6) Contact me by posting a note or email, and I will check your logs.